sfc-gh-dwilczak/tutorials/docs/snowflake/notebooks/RAG/pdf/pdf.md

 ## Video
 <iframe width="850px" height="478px" src="https://www.youtube.com/embed/SZAAIAl31UI?si=UK4jA8fDrbm2vlFi" style="display:block;" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Requirement
+## Requirements
 If you have a Snowflake account, reach out to your account team to have these enabled.

-- You will need access to Snowflake Notebooks which is still currently in private preview.
+- You will need access to [Snowflake Notebooks](https://docs.snowflake.com/LIMITEDACCESS/snowsight-notebooks/ui-snowsight-notebooks-about) which is still currently in private preview.
 - You will need access to our [embed/vector LLM functions](https://docs.snowflake.com/LIMITEDACCESS/vector-data-type) which is still currently in private preview.

 ## Download